gskbladez/PROGBOT_CODE_DUMP/README.md

      ID: [Bot ID]
      ```
     - If there's other errors...
 Godspeed.
 All errors will be printed out in the Command Line.
-- Run `/run command:refreshappcommands` in the server to get your bot to register the new slash commands
+- Run `/run command:refresh slash commands` in the server to get your bot to register the new slash commands
 - Wait a few minutes (or an hour) for the slash commands to sync across Discord, and...
 - You should be able to see slash commands in the server and start using them!